Where to find further help and support for hidden challenges

 - We recommend that you “Search by Issue” and select “Trauma/Harm” then “Acquired Brain Injury”.

-- When looking through the available psychologists in your location, the psychologists with an “Area of Practice Endorsement” in Clinical Neuropsychology or Clinical Psychology are most likely to be suitable.
+- When looking through the psychologists in your location, the psychologists with an “Area of Practice Endorsement” in Clinical Neuropsychology or Clinical Psychology are most likely to be suitable.

 Need urgent help or support?